Opening a Barbershop: The Complete Step-by-Step Guide

 You may want to hire a receptionist to help with scheduling and to welcome clients when they walk in, an accountant to help with the finances, and maybe even other supportive part-time employees to help stock or clean the barbershop throughout the day.

 As your team grows, Square will grow with you.
 Square Team Management is an all-in-one solution to manage your team that allows you to schedule, to manage, and to pay your employees right from your POS.
+It also helps you set permissions, monitor hours worked, and ensure everyone gets paid correctly and on time.
+With the right team structure, tools, and systems in place, your barbershop can run smoothly day-to-day and scale efficiently as your business grows.

-Step 7: Manage your clientele.
+Step 9: Manage your clientele

 When it comes to word-of-mouth marketing for your business, it’s all about a positive client experience.
 Your customers want to feel welcome from the moment they walk in the door to the moment they leave, but their experience with your barbershop doesn’t end there.